Steve Eddington

 Jonesboro

-Mr. Gary Harpole of Jonesboro is a managing partner and director of development at Halsey Thrasher Harpole Real Estate Group in Jonesboro, serving markets in Arkansas, Missouri, Tennessee, Mississippi and Alabama.
+Mr. Gary Harpole of Jonesboro is a real estate developer licensed at Halsey Thrasher Harpole Real Estate Group in Jonesboro.

-Prior to becoming a partner in the real estate agency, Mr. Harpole was director of operations for the City of Jonesboro and chief of staff in the mayor’s office.
+Mr. Harpole was previously director of operations for the City of Jonesboro and chief of staff in the mayor’s office.
 He has a long history of community service and leading quality of life projects in Jonesboro.

 In 1992 at age 26, he was elected to serve on the Jonesboro City Council, He served two terms on the council, the last of which he also served as vice mayor.
 While on the council, he co-chaired the city’s Metropolitan Area Traffic Authority and chaired the city’s Parks and Industrial Committees.
 He later served on the Metropolitan Area Planning Commission and co-chaired Jonesboro’s 20-year Vision 2030 Master Planning Committee.